gitkenan/Create-Encrypt-Store/README.md

 ## Acknowledgements

-Please see the random_password and Caesar_cipher script documentations for more details on the components of this project.
+Please see the (random password)[https://github.com/gitkenan/Random-Password] and (Caesar shift)[https://github.com/gitkenan/Caesar_shift] script documentations for more details on the components of this project.
-This project pulls from these two scripts to encrypt information using the Caesar cipher and uses my Random Password Generator script.
+This project uses these two scripts to encrypt information using the Caesar cipher and uses my Random Password Generator script.